 How Often Should You Clean Your Mouse Pad?

 The amount of times you clean your mouse pad is largely dependent on how often it’s used.
-A good rule of thumb is to try and clean your mouse pad at least 3 or 4 times a year, especially if you work in an office.
+A good rule of thumb is to try to clean your mouse pad at least 3 or 4 times a year, especially if you work in an office.

 Of course, increase that number for extreme situations.
 You never know when you’ll accidentally spill coffee or drop your mouse pad on the floor!